Suction side. Forward side of the blade (surface facing the bow).

 Cavitation, (which is often confused with ventilation), is a phenoma of water vaporizing or “boiling” due to the extreme reduction of pressure on the back of the propeller blade.
 Many propellers partially cavitate during normal operation, but excessive cavitation can result in physical damage to the propeller’s blade surface due to the collapse of the microscopic bubbles on the blade.
 There may be numerous causes of cavitation such as incorrect matching of propeller style to application, incorrect pitch, physical damage to the blade edges, etc

 Small radius of curvature located on the trailing edge of the blade.
-This curved lip on the propeller allows it to get a better bite in the water.
-This results in reduced vebtilation, slipping, and allows for a better hole shot in many cases.
+This curved lip on the propeller blade increases efficiency in high speed/high RPM applications where the propeller is cavitating.

 Diameter is two times the distance from the center of the hub to the tip of the blade.
 It can also be looked at as the distance across the circle that the propeller would make when rotating.
 This is the first number listed when describing a propeller.

 Solid cylinder located at the center of the propeller.
-Bored to accommodate the engine shaft.
-Hub shapes include cylindrical, conical, radius, & barreled.
+Bored to accommodate the shaft.
+Hub shapes include cylindrical, conical, & barreled.

 The edge of the propeller blade adjacent to the forward end of the hub.
 When viewing the propeller from astern, this edge is furthest away.
 The leading edge leads into the flow when providing forward thrust.